Sohaibzh/Udacity-FEND-Misk-Project3/README.md

 3. You Will Start with 5 lives and 0pts

-4. Evrey Time you hit the Eney Your Charactar will change until you finsh all your lives
+4. Evrey Time you hit the Enemey Your Charactar will change until you finsh all your lives

  ![char-boy](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/char-boy.png)
  ![cat-girl](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/char-cat-girl.png)